-The syllogism is a topic in the reasoning part which is a very important section in most of the competitive exams like the bank exams, railways, SSC, etc. This topic i.e. the syllogism generally has very high weightage in the reasoning section and thus has become very important for the exam.
+The syllogism is a topic in the reasoning part which is a very important section in most of the competitive exams like the Bank Exams, railways, SSC, etc. This topic i.e. the syllogism generally has very high weightage in the reasoning section and thus has become very important for the exams.

 The syllogisms are just argument sentences that require deductive reasoning to arrive at some conclusions.
 Presently, the SBI and IBPS exams ask the syllogism questions in a reversed way i.e. statements are asked from the given conclusions.

 Here are the different competitive exams which include the syllogism topic in its syllabus:

 - IBPS RRB exam